slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Learning is a treasure that will follow it’s owner everywhere."
 -- Unknown*

+> *"Polymaths are late bloomers."
+-- Robin Hanson*

 Study physics, mathematics, computers, microeconomics, game theory and persuasion.

 > *"The strongest intellectual foundation is built upon science, math and philosophy, as they are the search for universal truths." (...)
 "The ideal school would teach health, wealth and happiness.
 It would be self-paced and available to all.
 It would show opposing ideas and students would self-verify truth.
 No grades, no tests, no diplomas - just learning.
 Actually you’re already here.
-Careful who you follow."
+Careful who you follow." (...)
+"Timeless: science, math, philosophy, rhetoric.
+First principles.
+Creating art & business.
+Family & lifelong friends.
+Habits to calm mind & body.
+Temporary: politics, news, estertainment. memrizing facts. hourly work. transactional relationships. drugs & doctors for mind and body." (...)
+"study math to understand physics. study physics to understand chemistry. study chemistry to understand biology. study biology to understand psychology. study psychology to understand economics. study economics and philosophy to be free."
 -- Naval Ravikant*